 Before cleaning, determine what kind of material or wood you are working with.
 Consult your cabinet owner’s manual or speak with a professional if you’re unsure.
 Give cabinets a weekly spot treatment with an all-purpose cleaner and microfiber cloth to wipe away fingerprints, splatters and other marks.
 Dust cabinets and disinfect knobs on a regular basis.
 Frequently monitor cabinets in common areas, such as above the kitchen stove.
 These areas need the most care as they can be exposed to grease, grime and steam on a regular basis.

 Give cabinets a deep clean three or four times per year.
 Remove and empty out all drawers.
-Wipe drawers down with a mild cleaner and microfiber cloth.
-Use an old toothbrush to treat corners and other small crevices.
+Wipe down with a mild cleaner and microfiber cloth, use an old toothbrush to treat corners and small crevices.
 Let dry completely before restocking.

 Remove scuffs caused by shoes, tables or chairs with a soft eraser.
 Gently rub the eraser along the marks, then wipe away the residue with a clean cloth.

 After several years of wear or once paint starts to chip, it may be time to consider repainting cabinets.
-Request extra paint while you are repainting, in case of any touch ups down the road.
+Save your excess paint in case of any future touch ups.